pu2clr/SI4735/README.md

 ### I cannot tune satisfactorily any station on LW, MW or SW

-* Please, use only batteries to power your system up on LW, MW or SW.
+* Please, use only batteries to power your system up on LW, MW or SW;
-* Check your circuit on AMI pin of the Si47XX device.
+* Check your circuit on AMI pin of the Si47XX device;
-* Keep as far as possible from noise sources (LED light bulb, computers and any device connected to the power grid)
+* Keep as far as possible from noise sources (LED light bulb, computers and any device connected to the power grid);
 * Try to find a suitable size for the antenna wire.
 Too long can be a big noise pickup.
 If too short, it may not be enough to pick up radio stations.